wynham/Fintech-Project-1_Retail-Investors-Leveling-Up/README.md

 Our goal was to create a dashboard where investors can see detailed company information all in one place.

 ### This project is broken into two independent parts
+Due to time constraints, the code in each part functions independently of each other at this point.
+Long term, our goal is to bring part one and part two together, where users will be able to see a single dashboard with both long term and short term historical data in one place.

 Part 1 - Long term hitorical data: